gvwilson/teachtogether.tech/_chapters_en/pck.md

 With all those caveats in mind, they found ten things instructors can do to improve outcomes ([f:pck-interventions](#FIGURE)):

-Collaboration:
+- **Collaboration:**
-: Activities that encourage student collaboration either in classrooms or labs.
+  Activities that encourage student collaboration either in classrooms or labs.

-Content Change:
+- **Content Change:**
-: Parts of the teaching material were changed or updated.
+  Parts of the teaching material were changed or updated.

-Contextualization:
+- **Contextualization:**
-: Course content and activities were aligned towards a specific context such as games or media.
+  Course content and activities were aligned towards a specific context such as games or media.

-CS0:
+- **CS0:**
-: Creation of a preliminary course to be taken before the introductory programming course; could be organized only for some (e.g., at-risk) students.
+  Creation of a preliminary course to be taken before the introductory programming course; could be organized only for some (e.g., at-risk) students.

-Game Theme:
+- **Game Theme:**
-: A game-themed component was introduced to the course.
+  A game-themed component was introduced to the course.

-Grading Scheme:
+- **Grading Scheme:**
-: A change in the grading scheme; the most common change was to increase the amount of points rewarded from programming activities, while reducing the weight of the course exam.
+  A change in the grading scheme; the most common change was to increase the amount of points rewarded from programming activities, while reducing the weight of the course exam.

-Group Work:
+- **Group Work:**
-: Activities with increased group work commitment such as team-based learning and cooperative learning.
+  Activities with increased group work commitment such as team-based learning and cooperative learning.

-Media Computation:
+- **Media Computation:**
-: Activities explicitly declaring the use of media computation ([s:motivation](#CHAPTER)).
+  Activities explicitly declaring the use of media computation ([s:motivation](#CHAPTER)).

-Peer Support:
+- **Peer Support:**
-: Support by peers in form of pairs, groups, hired peer mentors or tutors.
+  Support by peers in form of pairs, groups, hired peer mentors or tutors.

-Other Support:
+- **Other Support:**
-: An umbrella term for all support activities, e.g. increased teacher hours, additional support channels, etc.
+  An umbrella term for all support activities, e.g. increased teacher hours, additional support channels, etc.

 <figure>